Last Updated on January 19, 2021 by Max

 You should also be familiar with travel insurance to protect your business.

 You have probably heard of babysitting and pet-sitting, but house sitting?
-Believe it or not, it’s actually a trendy travel job.
+Believe it or not, it’s actually a trendy international travel job.

 Working as a house sitter can be a full-time job or something you sometimes do.
 It means taking care of someone’s home while they are away.
 This can be a few days, weeks, months, and sometimes even years.